Department of Politics hosts FASS-wide UN75 plenary

 Prof Amelia HadfieldDean International, Head of Department of Politics, Founder and Former Co-Director of the Centre for Britain and Europe (CBE)

-Dr Noreen O'MearaSenior Lecturer in Human Rights and European Law.
-Co-Director, Surrey Centre for International and Environmental Law (SCIEL).
+Dr Noreen O'MearaAssociate Professor (Reader), Human Rights, European and Environmental Law.
+Co-director: Surrey Centre for International and Environmental Law (SCIEL).